-Whatever may be the relative merits of these diverging views, the fact remains that today requests for the production of documents (which include emails and WhatsApp messages) have become routine in almost every international arbitration.
+Whatever may be the relative merits of these diverging views, the fact remains that today requests for the production of documents have become routine in almost every international arbitration.
 Nowadays, the general trend is to accept a more or less limited disclosure obligation.
-Guidance can be taken from the IBA Rules on the Taking of Evidence in International Commercial Arbitration of 2020 (although they are rarely agreed upon by the parties to arbitration as being fully applicable).
-Articles 3(3) gives the details required for requests to produce documents, which are not limited to one specifically identified document but can also cover "a narrow and specific requested category of Documents that are reasonably believed to exist."
-It is important to make clear to the parties that they must show in the request the time frame and the relevance and materiality of the documents to the outcome of the case.
+Guidance can be taken from the IBA Rules on the Taking of Evidence in International Commercial Arbitration of 1999 (although they are rarely agreed upon by the parties to arbitration as being fully applicable).
+Articles 3(3) gives the details required for requests to produce documents, which are not limited to one specifically identified document but can also cover "a narrow and specifically requested category of documents that are reasonably believed to exist."
+It is important to make clear to the parties that they must show in the request the relevance and materiality of the documents to the outcome of the case.
 Article 9(2) is equally important as it sets forth the reasons for objection to a request for production of documents (these grounds also apply to witness testimony).

 A useful tool for deciding on requests for production of documents is the so-called "Redfern Schedule."
-The Schedule contains the following columns: Request No.; Document or Category of Documents Requested; Relevance and Materiality According to the Requesting Party (subdivided in Reference to Submission, and Comment); Identification of Documents Produced and/or Objections to Document Request; Reply to Objections to Document Request; and Tribunal's Decision.
+The Schedule contains the following columns: Request No.; Document or Category of Documents Requested; Relevance and Materiality According to the Requesting Party (subdivided in Reference to Submission, and Comment); Identification of Documents Produced and/or Objections to Document Request; Reply to Objections to Document

+Request; and Tribunal's Decision.
 Except for the last columns, the parties successively fill out the columns.
 Having the positions of the parties presented in that manner, it is relatively easy for the tribunal to decide on the requests.

-However, nowadays documents are no longer paper but electronic.
-Electronic document production ("E-Discovery") poses problems of its own: it is voluminous (one pick-up truck is 1 GB of hard copy documents; it is no longer a matter of GigaBytes, but rather TeraBytes); it is not organized as paper (e.g., email jumbled on a server; the need of having adequate "search terms"); and it is volatile (paper has a long shelf life; data is subject to different data retention/destruction policies and create software legacy problems).
+However, nowadays documents are no longer paper but the underlying data (sometimes called the "native form" of documents).
+Electronic document production poses problems of its own: it voluminous (one pick-up truck is 1 GB of hard copy documents; it is no longer a matter of GigaBytes, but rather TeraBytes); it is not organized as paper (e.g., email jumbled on a server; the need of having adequate "search terms"); and it is volatile (paper has a long shelf life; data is subject to different data retention/destruction policies and create software legacy problems).
 It raises questions such as: what has to be preserved; how has it to be searched; who is to pay; and what are the sanctions.
+This tsunami in US litigation is now also reaching international arbitration.
+Guidance can be taken from the US Federal Rules of Civil Procedure as amended in December 2006, which amendment inspired by the Sedona Principles.

-Much more can be said about the matter of disclosure of documents, but I will content myself to observe that this matter needs careful consideration at the outset of the arbitration (preparatory conference) in order to lay down clear ground rules for the parties.
+Much more can be said about the matter of disclosure of documents, but I will content myself to observe that this matter needs very careful consideration at the outset of the arbitration (preparatory conference) in order to lay down clear ground rules for the parties.
 The absence of a common understanding on this point is likely to cause mischief and, in some cases, could result in prejudice toward the parties.